 It would be possible to inspect the short-range wireless technology setup without causing any damage by looking around and changing factory settings that should not be altered.

 How To Connect Bluetooth Devices to a Smart TV

 Smart TVs include Bluetooth, which can enhance your TV experience.
 If you can use it effectively, Bluetooth can keep your TV glued to you.
 Enabling Bluetooth on a Smart TV will allow it to connect to another device and maximize its potential.

-It is possible to connect your Smart TV with multiple devices, but it is not as simple as it sounds.
+You can connect more than one thing to your Smart TV, but it’s not as easy as it sounds.
 This process can seem complicated for some, so we created this guide to help you.
 We’ll first simplify the process for connecting other devices to your Bluetooth Smart TV.

 To pair your Smart TV with the device you wish to use, switch to pairing mode.
 It is easier to pair devices if they have a particular pairing button.
-If your Bluetooth device does not have a pairing button, you can refer to your manual to learn how to make it work.
+Refer to your manual if your Bluetooth equipment doesn’t have a pairing button.

 After the short-range wireless technology connection is established successfully, you can start enjoying whatever music, movie, or game you want.
 This works for all Bluetooth: your smartphone, speakers, Bluetooth headphones, and even your Bluetooth headphone.